Straub–Huillet: Biography

 They did not make a full-length feature until 1968's Chronicle of Anna Magdalena Bach, after which they made films at a fairly even rate, completing a feature every 2–3 years.
 The production of the Chronicle of Anna Magdalena Bach was very tedious.
 The struggle for funding lasted for ten years, until 1967.
 In 1968, they also made a short film starring Rainer Werner Fassbinder and his theatre troupe called The Bridegroom, the Actress and the Pimp.
 In the mid 1970s, they began producing films in Italy.
-Increasingly, they began splitting their time between Germany and Italy, as well as frequently collaborating with French and British producers.
+Increasingly, they began splitting their time between West Germany and Italy, as well as frequently collaborating with French and British producers.

 Straub and Huillet lived together for most of their lives.
 They had no children.
 Huillet died of cancer in Cholet on 9 October 2006, aged 70.
 Straub died on 20 November 2022, at the age of 89.